Property

 British as well as other nationalities from all over the world in all kinds of situation buy UK property every single day.

-Why the Basel Index is important for non UK residents
+Why the Basel Index is important

 The UK property industry, particularly anything to do with mortgages like safe bets.